neuvector/docs/user/pages/06.scanning/03.build/05.gitlab/docs.md

 #### Scan During Gitlab Build Using REST API

-Use the following script, configured for your NeuVector login credentials and replacing the license with your license, to trigger the vulnerability scans.
+Use the following script, configured for your NeuVector login credentials to trigger the vulnerability scans.

 ```
 ########################